dotchev/rest-bench/README.md

 Here the _server_ process runs at ~360% CPU with ~11MB RAM.

 ### Java (Spring Boot)
 Ok, here we do use an additional library - Spring Boot, which seems to be very popular recently.

+Here we add Java just to get a rough idea how it compares against Node and Go.

 ```
 $ cd java
 $ gradle build